Mecole Hardman Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Matchup vs. Las Vegas

-- In his two matchups against the Raiders, Hardman's 33 receiving yards average is 8.5 less than his over/under for Sunday's game (41.5).
+- Hardman is averaging 33 receiving yards per game in two career matchups against the Raiders, 8.5 fewer than his receiving yards prop bet over/under for Sunday's game (41.5).

-- The 220.8 yards per game the Raiders are allowing through the air makes them the NFL's fourth-ranked pass defense.
+- The 220.8 passing yards the Raiders give up per game makes them the NFL's fourth-ranked pass defense this season.

-- With 12 passing TDs allowed this year, the Raiders defense is ranked sixth in the NFL.
+- The Raiders have given up 12 passing TDs this year (1.5 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- In last week's matchup with the Packers, Hardman grabbed three passes for 20 yards while being targeted six times.
+- Against the Packers last week, Hardman was targeted six times and totaled 20 yards on three receptions.

-- Hardman has 111 receiving yards on 12 catches (18 targets) over his last three games, averaging 37.0 yards per game.
+- Hardman has totaled 111 receiving yards (37.0 per game), hauling in 12 passes on 18 targets over his last three outings.

 Hardman's Kansas City Teammates